gracehoppercenter/ghcictwebsite/docs/sections/itd210/projects/02_game.md

 - **HTML**
   - Your project should be presented on an HTML page.
-The page should introduce your game and explain how to play.
+The page should include text that introduces your game and explains how to play.

 ### Bonus Opportunities
-If you want more of a challenge, I have tons of ideas!
+If you want more of a challenge, I have tons of ideas and I'm happy to chat about them!
 Here are a few:

 - Add levels to your game.
+- Interact with other things on your HTML page, like forms and buttons.
 - Use animated sprites.
 - Make your game multiplayer.
-- Track high scores across games.
+- Track high scores across plays.

 ### Process
 We'll take a few class periods to work on this project, and will have deliverables in three steps:

-#### Deliverable 1: Game Concept Journal Entry
+#### Deliverable 1: Game Concept (Markdown Journal Entry)
 Create a journal entry in Markdown format.
 There are no length requirements , but you must answer the following questions:

 - What genre will your game be?
-- What will your game look like?
-- What art will you use?
+- What are the objectives?
+Will there be a score?
+How do you win or lose?
 - How will the player interact with the game?
 - What features will you include in your MVP?
+- Make some concept art - in an HTML/JS canvas, generate a (still) image that will represents one frame of your game. (you might choose to sketch this out on paper first, but only the HTML version needs to be submitted)

+I'll review these game concepts and give feedback.
+Some proposals will be easier than others, so my feedback will focus on making sure that your project is reasonably challenging.

 #### Deliverable 2: MVP
 You'll create your "Minimum Viable Product", the simplest possible version of